 Step 1: Split The Tahini Into Portion

-Line the baking sheet with parchment papers, then scoop out your tahini in small portions and lay them equally on the baking sheet.
+Line the baking sheet with parchment papers (or some suitable alternatives for parchment papers if you don’t have ones), then scoop out your tahini in small portions and lay them equally on the baking sheet.

 Step 2: Pre-freeze The Tahini